GRoguelon/docker/README.md

-# docker
+# Docker

-Deno client for Docker
+Deno client for Docker.
+It allows to control Docker through Unix socket.